openstack-infra/system-config/doc/source/certificate_authority.rst

 Generating a CA certificate
 ---------------------------

-Below are the steps for create a new certificicate authority.
+Below are the steps for create a new certificate authority.
 Today we do this on bridge.openstack.org.
 Some important things to note, our pass phrase for our cakey.pem file is stored in our GPG password.txt file.
 Additionally, by default our cacert.pem file will only be valid for 3 years.